 Prey: Hopefully you'll never have to use this software but you should take precautions and set it up.
 Prey is a lightweight theft protection software that helps you recover your laptop or phone if ever lost or stolen.
 It does so by tracking your device as soon as it is connected to the internet — and you can remotely wipe all of the data, and more.

 SpeedTest: A very useful tool when traveling to get a sense of whether the internet connection is decent.
 Especially of great use when you're preparing for Skype meetings.
 It doesn't fix a slow internet though...
 I wish.

 VyprVPN: When traveling to certain countries, such as China (which I do quite often), it is hard — if not impossible — to get into various social media sites without VPN.
 While I'm no expert on what's objectively the best option out there, I interchangeably use VyprVPN and Onavo.
 What I particularly like about VyprVPN is the ease of changing country.
 For example, I can easily swap to a Norwegian IP address in the settings to watch country-restricted news and live events (while we Norwegians like to think that our winter sports is a big deal, it is hard to come by any agency bothering to cover it outside of Northern Europe...).

 XMind: A free mind mapping tool that has survived the test of time.
 I find myself using it in the beginning of every project I set out to do — it is a great way to brainstorm, make a plan and turn ideas into achievable steps.
 I've also heard that Mindmeister is awesome — but I've never tried it myself!

-So that's it folks.
+So that's it folks, the list of must-have tools for any entrepreneur.
 What did I miss?
 What are your favorite resources?
 Share with us in the comments!